 Scientific literacy assists students to participate as responsible and informed members of society, and as productive contributors to New Zealand's economy and future.

-Scientific literacy was a minor domain in the Programme for International Student Assessment (PISA) in 2012.
+There is only one major domain for each cycle of PISA.
+Scientific literacy was the major domain in the Programme for International Student Assessment (PISA) in 2015.
 The science scores were summarised on a combined scientific literacy scale.
-The domain assesses 3 scientific competencies - identifying scientific issues, explaining phenomena scientifically, and using scientific evidence – and two scientific knowledge areas – knowledge of science and knowledge about science.
-Science scores are available from PISA 2006, 2009 and 2012.
+The domain assesses three scientific competencies (explain phenomena scientifically, evaluate and design scientific enquiry and interpret data and evidence scientifically), three scientific knowledge types (content knowledge, procedural and epistemic knowledge) and three content knowledge areas (physical, living and earth/space systems).
+Science scores are available from PISA 2006, 2009, 2012 and 2015.
 However due to changes in the way scientific literacy has been assessed, no comparison can be made with the results for PISA 2000 and 2003.

-Each student has 5 estimates of ability called plausible value (PV1-PV5).
+In 2015 each student has 10 estimates of ability called plausible value (PV1-PV10).
+From 2006 to 2012 each student had 5 plausible values.
 For each student, the plausible values represent a set of random draws from the estimated ability distribution of students with similar item response patterns and backgrounds.
 They are intended to provide good estimates of parameters of student populations, for example, country mean scores, rather than estimates of individual student proficiency.

 For any group of 15 year-old students, for example, the New Zealand Population, Māori, or Girls, the numerator and denominator are defined as follows:

-Denominator: (Data source: OECD: Programme for International Student Assessment (PISA))
+(Data Source: OECD Programme for International Student Assessment (PISA))

 Mean PISA scores for the New Zealand population and sub-populations are based on scores generated using Item Response Theory.
 These scores are reported on an international scale with an international mean of 500 and a standard deviation of 100 for OECD countries so that approximately two-thirds of all students internationally have a score between 400 and 600.

-In PISA 2012 proficiency levels related to the difficulty of the tasks that students were assessed on, with each content area having its own set of proficiency levels.
+In PISA 2015 proficiency levels related to the difficulty of the tasks that students were assessed on, with each content area having its own set of proficiency levels.
 These range from Level 1 for the simplest tasks to Level 6 for the most complex.
-The following information on the proficiency levels for each content area was sourced from: OECD (2013).
-PISA 2012 Results: What Students Know and Can do: Student Performance in Mathematics, Reading and Science (Volume I).
+The following information on the proficiency levels for each content area was sourced from: OECD (2016).
+PISA 2015 Results: Excellence and Equity in Education (Volume I).
 OECD: Paris.

 |Level||Lower score limit|